Mike-Kirkpatrick/fantasy-football-analyses/README.md

 ### Matchup Rivalries
 How often to you beat the other coaches during the regular season?
 Here's a heatmap of just that.
 Find your name on the left and see where it intersects with the people on the bottom.
 That is how often (%) you've beat that person.
 Green is good and red is bad.
 The second plot shows how many times you've played that person.

 For example, I have beat Aaron only 14% of the time and we've played each other 14 times.
 Incredibly, Mike Thomas has beat Danny 100% of the time and they've played each other 9 times!
-Another thing we learn here is THE NEED TO ALWAYS SHUFFLE THE MATCHUP ORDER AJ!!!
+Another thing we learn here is THE NEED TO ALWAYS SHUFFLE THE MATCHUP ORDER, AJ!!!
 We've only had 9 seasons and AJ and Kameron have played each other 18 times during the regular season.
 ![Alt text](./plots/reg_season_matchup_win_percent.png?raw=true)
 ![Alt text](./plots/reg_season_matchup_compete_freq.png?raw=true)